About the National Broadband Plan

 - Commercial investment by the telecommunications sector and

 - A State Intervention in those areas where commercial providers acting alone will not provide this essential service

 To enable you to find out how your premises will be connected to high speed internet the Government has created the High speed Broadband Map with Dark Blue, Light blue and Amber areas.
 These areas identify where commercial investment is taking place and where the intervention areas are located for future state supported connections.

 The NBP has acted as a catalyst to commercial investment by the telecommunications sector.

-Today approximately 1.4m or 61% of premises in Ireland can access commercially available high speed broadband services.
+Today approximately 1.78m or 75% of premises in Ireland can access commercially available high-speed broadband services.
 Significant additional investment is expected as commercial operators continue to invest heavily in upgrading their networks to provide Fibre broadband to customers.

 Those 1.1 million people in rural Ireland will get the same opportunities as urban Ireland and will be able to avail of the range of new opportunities that high speed broadband has and will deliver.
 Without it, they won't have guaranteed access to these opportunities.
 It opens up:

 - Smart health with online GP and nursing services and medical monitoring

 €80 million will be invested in the non-commercial "The Intervention Area" in Meath which includes 20,543 premises who do not have access to High Speed Internet Access.